-- (a) Subject to Section 204, a tribunal of this State which has made a child-custody determination consistent with Section 201 has exclusive, continuing jurisdiction over the determination until: - (1) the tribunal determines that: - (i) it no longer has jurisdiction under Section 201(a)(1) or (2); or - (ii) a tribunal of another State would be a more convenient forum under Section 206; or - (2) neither the child nor a parent or person acting as a parent has continuously resided in this State since the determination was made.
+- (a) Subject to Section 204, a tribunal of this State which has made a child-custody determination consistent with Section 201 or 203 has exclusive, continuing jurisdiction over the determination until: - (1) a tribunal of this State determines that: - (i) it no longer has jurisdiction under Section 201(a)(1) or (2); or - (ii) a tribunal of another State would be a more convenient forum under Section 207; or - (2) a tribunal of this State or a tribunal of another State determines that this State no longer remains the residence of the child nor a parent or a person acting as a parent. - (b) A State that has made a child custody determination and does not have exclusive, continuing jurisdiction under this Section may modify that determination only if it has jurisdiction under Section 201.

 This is a new section addressing continuing jurisdiction.
 Continuing jurisdiction was not specifically addressed under the original UCCJA.
 Its absence caused considerable confusion.
-This section borrows from UIFSA as well as recent UCCJA case law and makes the continuing jurisdiction of the original decree State exclusive so long the child, a parent or person acting as a parent remains in the

-State and the State continues to have jurisdiction under the home State or significant connection provisions of Section 201.
-If, after the child acquires a new home State, the relationship between the child and the State with exclusive continuing jurisdiction becomes so attenuated that the tribunal could no longer find a significant connection or substantial evidence, jurisdiction would no longer exist.
+This section borrows from UIFSA as well as recent UCCJA case law and makes the continuing jurisdiction of the original decree state exclusive so long the child, a parent or person acting as a parent remains in the state and the state continues to have jurisdiction under the home State or significant connection provisions of Section 201.
+If, after the child acquires a new home State, the relationship between the child and the state with exclusive continuing jurisdiction becomes so attenuated that the tribunal could no longer find a significant connection or substantial evidence, jurisdiction would no longer exist.

-The use of the phrase "a tribunal of this State determines" has been included to make it clear that the original decree State is the sole determinant of whether jurisdiction continues.
-A party seeking to modify a custody determination must obtain an order from the original decree State stating that it no longer has jurisdiction.
-The only exception is when the child, parents and persons acting as parents have left the State which made the custody determination prior to the commencement of the modification proceeding.
-Continuing jurisdiction of a State is not affected by all parties leaving the State after the commencement of the modification proceeding.
-Whether a child, a parent or a person acting as a parent "continues to reside" in the original decree State can occasionally be a matter of bitter litigation between States.
+The use of the phrase "a tribunal of this State" under (a)(1) will hopefully make it clear that the original decree state is the sole determinant of whether jurisdiction continues.
+A party seeking to modify a custody determination must obtain an order from the original decree state stating that it no longer has jurisdiction.
+The only exception is under (a)(2) when the child, parents and persons acting as parents have left the State which made the custody determination prior to the commencement of the modification proceeding.
+Continuing jurisdiction of a State is not affected by all parties leaving the state after the commencement of the modification proceeding.
+Whether a child, a parent or a person acting as a parent "continues to reside" in the original decree State can occasionally be a matter of extensive litigation between States.
 However, on balance, considerations of waste of resources suggest authorizing another forum to decide that all parties have left the State which made the custody determination.